Automated generation of attack trees with optimal shape and labelling: The attack-tree generation problem with optimal labelling and shape

 Figure~\ref{fig:flat-tree} shows an attack tree whose semantics is also $\{\xrightarrow{w}\xrightarrow{ec}\xrightarrow{l}, \xrightarrow{b}\xrightarrow{l}, \xrightarrow{x}\xrightarrow{l}\}$.
 That is, the attack tree in Figure~\ref{fig:flat-tree} is semantically equivalent to the attack tree in Figure~\ref{fig:example}.
 Their difference lies in their underlying graph structure.
 One tree is flat and does not differ from a mere list of attacks.
 The other is deeper and provides potentially useful information in the way its nodes are refined, such as the fact that a credential can be obtained by three different means: brute-forcing, eavesdropping and exploiting a vulnerability.
 This illustrates that generating an attack tree with a given semantics can be trivial.
 The challenge is to generate trees whose refinements contribute to clarity and comprehensibility.

 Existing generation approaches, in general, are not explicit about the graph properties of the attack tree they produce.
 We argue that this is problematic, because it thwarts a much needed comparison based on objective measures amongst existing synthesising procedures.
 While readability and comprehensibility might be subjective, graph properties are not.
 In this article we propose a generation approach that seeks to minimise the size of the tree, as it represents a simple objective measure on the number of labels an analyst needs to parse to understand the whole attack scenario.
-Should future works consider other relevant structural measures for the underlying graph structure of the attack tree, such as their depth or branching factor, they can be easily accommodated within our formulation.
+We remark that if generation approaches to come argue for other structural measures for the underlying graph structure of the attack tree, such as their depth or branching factor, they can be easily accommodated within our formulation of the attack-tree generation problem, as we show at the end of this section.